 Preview refactoring changes

-For some refactorings, DataGrip lets you preview changes before applying them.
+For some refactorings, DataGrip lets you preview the changes before applying them.

 Click Do Refactor to proceed with the changes.